Dental Implants Melbourne

 This union forms a strong and durable anchor for your new teeth, meaning there's no slippage or other movement (which can sometimes happen with dentures).

-There are also no problems eating with dental implants, no need to repair them regularly and no more worrying about smiling freely and openly.
+There are also no problems eating with these types of dental treatments, no need to repair them regularly and no more worrying about smiling freely and openly.

-Dr. Nathan Rosenbaum has been surgically placing and restoring implants since 2003.
+Dr. Nathan Rosenbaum has been surgically placing and restoring dental implants in Melbourne since 2003.
 Dr. Rosenbaum was in the first cohort in Australia to complete a postgraduate diploma in Dental Implantology.

-Dr. Rosenbaum’s passion is the rehabilitation of hopeless mouths using dental implants.
+Dr. Rosenbaum's passion is the rehabilitation of hopeless mouths using dental implant surgery.

 My very first dental implant case involved helping a young man who had lost his front teeth in a car accident.